Apple Notes vs Evernote (2026): Default or Capture Engine?

 The two formats do not round-trip cleanly.
 Plan the migration before committing.

-Evernote → Apple Notes.
-Apple's Notes app accepts .enex import natively on macOS Sequoia and later.
-The import preserves note bodies, attachments, and tags (mapped to Apple's smart-folder filters).
+For Evernote to Apple Notes, Apple's Notes app accepts .enex import natively on macOS Sequoia and later.
+The import preserves note bodies, attachments, and tags, which are mapped to Apple's smart-folder filters.
 Three things break: nested notebook stacks collapse to top-level folders, internal note-to-note links fail, and .html-rich notes with custom CSS lose styling.
 Reconcile internal links by hand after import.

-Apple Notes → Evernote.
-No native importer.
-The pragmatic path: export Apple Notes to .html or .pdf via the Share Sheet, then drag into Evernote.
-Tags and folder structure do not survive; Evernote ingests as plain notes in the default notebook.
+For Apple Notes to Evernote, there is no native importer.
+The pragmatic path is to export Apple Notes to .html or .pdf through the Share Sheet and then drag the files into Evernote.
+Tags and folder structure do not survive.
+Evernote ingests the files as plain notes in the default notebook.
 For large archives, the third-party Exporter app or Evernote's Web Clipper Save action are common workarounds.

-Either → Atlas.
-Atlas accepts Markdown, .html, and PDF and indexes the full corpus for AI Q&A. Folder structure survives as folder-tag pairs.
+For either tool to Atlas, upload Markdown, .html, or PDF.
+Atlas indexes the full corpus for AI Q&A, and folder structure survives as folder-tag pairs.

 For users with under 500 notes, manual reconciliation is acceptable.
 For users with thousands of notes, plan a half-day for the import plus link-fix pass.